Aljonex/surf-oracle/README.md

   D -->|Rating Feedback| E[Backend API]
   E -->|Improve Prediction| B
 ```

+# **Surf Prediction Web Application**

+This project aims to develop a surf prediction web application that utilizes historical and current data on weather, waves, and tides to provide reliable surf predictions.
+This approach focuses on statistical methods rather than complex AI algorithms initially, allowing for a quicker development cycle.

+---

+## **Wave Prediction Model without AI**

+### **1. Data Sources**
+To build the wave prediction model, gather relevant data from various sources:

+- **Historical Wave Data**: Obtain past wave heights, periods, and directions from sources like NOAA (National Oceanic and Atmospheric Administration) and various surf forecasting websites.

+- **Current Weather Data**: Access real-time weather data, including wind speed, wind direction, atmospheric pressure, and temperature.
+APIs like OpenWeatherMap or WeatherAPI are useful for this purpose.

+- **Tide Data**: Gather historical and current tidal information from tide prediction services or government oceanographic agencies.

+### **2. Data Integration**
+Combine these data sets into a cohesive model:

+- **Data Storage**: Store historical data in a database (e.g., PostgreSQL or MySQL).
+Use Python with Flask or Django to manage data collection and storage.

+- **APIs for Current Data**: Set up scripts to fetch current data from the weather and tide APIs at regular intervals (e.g., hourly).
+Use libraries like `requests` in Python to pull this data and update your database.

+### **3. Prediction Logic**
+Create a basic prediction algorithm using statistical methods:

+- **Statistical Analysis**: Employ statistical techniques like regression analysis to identify relationships between historical weather conditions and wave patterns.
+For example:
+  - **Linear Regression**: Predict wave height based on wind speed, direction, and tide level.
+  - **Moving Averages**: Calculate moving averages to smooth fluctuations and help predict future conditions based on historical data.

+- **Rule-Based System**: Implement a simple rule-based system with thresholds (e.g., “If wind speed exceeds 20 mph and is onshore, expect larger waves.”) for straightforward predictions.

+### **4. Visualizations**
+Create visualizations to represent your predictions:

+- **Graphs and Charts**: Use libraries like Matplotlib or Plotly to generate graphs showing predicted vs. actual wave heights, wind speeds, and tide levels over time.

+- **User Interface**: Present this data on your web app, allowing users to see predictions, historical data, and correlations.

+### **5. Iterative Improvement**
+As you gather more data and user feedback, consider gradually implementing more sophisticated methods, including:

+- **Machine Learning**: Once you have sufficient data, transition to machine learning models to improve accuracy and account for more complex patterns.

+- **User Feedback Loop**: Create a feedback system for users to rate predictions, helping to improve the algorithm based on real-world outcomes.

+---

+## **Advantages of This Approach**
+- **Lower Complexity**: Focusing on historical and current data allows for a solid foundation without the complexity of AI.
+- **Easier Debugging**: Straightforward statistical methods make it easier to troubleshoot and refine predictions.
+- **Quick MVP**: Develop a Minimum Viabl

+## **Roadmap Overview**

+### **Step 2: Backend Server (API Development)**

+The backend server is essential for handling requests, managing data, and providing the necessary APIs for the frontend to communicate with.
+Here’s how to set it up:

+#### **2.1 Choose the Framework**
+- **Java (Spring Boot)**:
+  - Use **Spring Boot** for creating a RESTful API quickly.
+  - Benefits include dependency management with **Maven** and built-in features for handling security and data access.

+- **Python (Flask/Django)**:
+  - Choose **Flask** for lightweight applications or **Django** for a more robust, full-featured framework.
+  - Both frameworks facilitate the creation of REST APIs and make data handling straightforward.

+#### **2.2 Set Up Database**
+- Use a relational database like **PostgreSQL** or **MySQL** for storing user data, predictions, historical data, etc.
+- Use **ORM** (Object Relational Mapping) tools:
+  - **Java**: Use **Spring Data JPA** to interact with the database.
+  - **Python**: Use **SQLAlchemy** (with Flask) or **Django ORM** for managing database operations.

+#### **2.3 Develop REST APIs**
+- Define endpoints for the frontend to interact with:
+  - **User Management**: Endpoints for user registration, login, and profile management.
+  - **Wave Predictions**: Endpoints for fetching historical and predicted wave data.
+  - **Feedback System**: Endpoints for submitting and retrieving user feedback on predictions.

+#### **2.4 Implement Authentication**
+- Use JWT (JSON Web Tokens) for user authentication:
+  - **Java**: Use **Spring Security** with JWT support.
+  - **Python**: Use **Flask-JWT** or **Django Rest Framework** with built-in token authentication.

+#### **2.5 Testing**
+- Write unit tests for your APIs to ensure functionality:
+  - Use testing frameworks such as **JUnit** for Java and **pytest** or **unittest** for Python.

+---

+### **Step 3: Frontend UI Development**

+The frontend UI is crucial for providing users with an interactive experience to view predictions and manage their accounts.
+Here’s how to develop it:

+#### **3.1 Choose a Frontend Framework**
+- **React**: A popular library for building user interfaces.
+Great for single-page applications (SPAs).
+- **Vue**: An approachable, versatile framework for building user interfaces.
+- **Angular**: A platform for building mobile and desktop web applications with a robust structure.

+#### **3.2 Design the User Interface**
+- Focus on a user-friendly layout with the following components:
+  - **Home Page**: Display current conditions, wave predictions, and trending surf spots.
+  - **User Dashboard**: Allow users to view their saved spots and prediction history.
+  - **Feedback Page**: Enable users to submit feedback and view ratings of past predictions.

+#### **3.3 Connect to the Backend**
+- Use **Axios** or **Fetch API** to connect the frontend to the backend APIs:
+  - Fetch wave predictions and display them in a visual format (graphs/charts).
+  - Handle user authentication (login/logout) and manage session states.

+#### **3.4 Data Visualization**
+- Use libraries such as **Chart.js**, **D3.js**, or **Plotly** for graphical visualizations of wave data:
+  - Create interactive charts that represent historical vs. predicted wave heights, wind speeds, and tide levels.

+#### **3.5 Testing**
+- Write tests for your components:
+  - Use testing libraries like **Jest** and **React Testing Library** for React, or **Mocha** and **Chai** for Vue/Angular.

+---

+### **Step 4: User Management**

+User management is a critical component of the surf prediction web application.
+It enables users to create accounts, save their favorite surf spots, and manage their preferences.
+Here's how to implement this functionality:

+#### **4.1 User Registration and Authentication**
+- **Registration**:
+  - Create a registration form where users can sign up with their email, username, and password.
+  - Implement form validation to ensure the data entered is correct and secure.

+- **Login**:
+  - Provide a login form for users to authenticate themselves.
+  - Use JWT (JSON Web Tokens) for maintaining user sessions.

+#### **4.2 User Profile Management**
+- Allow users to view and edit their profiles:
+  - Users should be able to update their email, password, and personal information.

+- **Saved Spots**:
+  - Create functionality for users to save their favorite surf spots.
+  - Store this information in the database and link it to their user profile.

+#### **4.3 Role Management (Optional)**
+- Implement different user roles (e.g., admin, regular user) to manage access to certain features.
+- Admin users can moderate content, manage feedback, and view analytics.

+#### **4.4 Security Measures**
+- Ensure password security by hashing passwords before storing them in the database (e.g., using **BCrypt**).
+- Implement rate limiting and account lockout mechanisms to prevent brute-force attacks.

+#### **4.5 Testing**
+- Write unit tests for user registration, login, and profile management functionality to ensure they work as expected.

+---

+### **Step 5: Feedback System**

+A feedback system allows users to rate predictions and provide comments, which can be valuable for improving the prediction model over time.
+Here’s how to implement this system:

+#### **5.1 Feedback Submission**
+- Create a feedback form where users can submit their ratings (e.g., 1 to 5 stars) and comments on wave predictions.
+- Ensure the form is intuitive and easy to use, prompting users for specific feedback.

+#### **5.2 Store Feedback Data**
+- Design a database schema to store user feedback:
+  - Include fields for user ID, prediction ID, rating, and comments.

+- Connect this feedback data to the user’s profile for tracking and analysis.

+#### **5.3 Feedback Analytics**
+- Create an analytics dashboard to visualize feedback trends:
+  - Show average ratings, feedback over time, and other metrics that help identify areas for improvement.

+- Use this data to adjust prediction models, improving accuracy based on user insights.

+#### **5.4 User Notifications**
+- Consider implementing a notification system to inform users when their feedback leads to changes or improvements in predictions.

+#### **5.5 Testing**
+- Write tests to verify that feedback submission, storage, and retrieval processes work correctly and efficiently.

+---

+## **Conclusion**
+This roadmap provides a detailed guide for implementing key features of the surf prediction web application, including the backend server, frontend UI, user management, and feedback system.
+By following these steps, you will create a robust application that meets user needs and evolves over time.

 There may be more to come, an Alex and Aaron project.